Academic Advising FAQs

 includes assessment testing, advising and registration.
 Contact the Center for New Students and Orientation for more information.

-We encourage all students to talk to a counselor, but only students on Academic Probation and with other academic statuses reflecting academic difficulty (cumulative GPA below 2.0) are required to see a counselor, before being allowed to register.
-This is because we care about your success and want to do whatever we can to assist you in improving your academic performance.
-You will be contacted by mail if you are in any of these categories.
+We encourage all students to talk to an academic advisor, but students on Academic Probation and with other academic statuses reflecting academic difficulty (cumulative GPA below 2.0) are required to see an academic advisor to discuss success strategies before registering.
+You will be notified if you are in any of these categories.
 You can review the Standards of Academic Performance in the College Catalog.

 Where can I find course descriptions?